maruf-shahriar/Maruf-Reneta/README.md

         5. Run this two command " pythone manage.py makemigration " " python manage.py migrate " .
         6. For starting the backend server run this code " pythone manage.py runserver " .
         7. Here i use the sqlite3 database for storing the data.
-        7. For managing the backend here i use django built in admin dashboard. admin dashboard login username: Maruf , Password: 12345
+        7. For managing the backend here i use django built in admin dashboard.
+Admin dashboard link ="http://127.0.0.1:8000/admin" login username: Maruf , Password: 12345

     Frontend
         1. Go to the Task_2\dashboard-frontend directory.